Adil-Chowdhury/Final-Project-IAD---Virtu-X-Gym/README.md

 ### Tools and Technologies

-A complete suite of industry-standard software was used to bring this project to life, demonstrating proficiency across the entire design pipeline from 2D drafting to final 3D visualization.
+A complete suite of industry-standard software was used to bring this project to life, demonstrating proficiency across the entire design pipeline from 2D drafting to final 3D visualisation.

 *   **2D Technical Drafting:** AutoCAD
 *   **3D Modeling:** SketchUp